nestauk/ojd_daps_skills/docs/source/labelling.md

 ### Training dataset

-For the current NER model, 5641 entities in 375 job adverts from our dataset of job adverts were labelled; 354 are multiskill, 4696 are skill, and 608 were experience entities.
+For the current NER model (20230808), 8971 entities in 500 job adverts from our dataset of job adverts were labelled; 443 are multiskill, 7313 are skill, 852 were experience entities, and 363 were benefit entities.
 20% of the labelled entities were held out as a test set to evaluate the models.